semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 We use the histogram function from np variable used to import the numpy library, we pass to the function the GDP columns where the missing values have been ignored and set the density to True which means that the result is the value of the probability density function at the bin, normalized such that the integral over the range is 1.
 Finally, we set the bins to 20.

-Two lists (histogram and the bins edge) will be returned.
+Two lists (histogram and the bin's edge) will be returned.

 ```python